tiltime/livingos-frontend-challenge-2019/README.md

 - Typescript is a plus.

 ## Contact
-if you have any question send and email to hireme@thelivingos.com
+if you have any question feel free send and email to hireme@thelivingos.com